UKCloud/documentation/articles/openshift/oshift-how-view-proxy-logs.md

 As a customer you have no access to the controlplane loadbalancers so we now send the logs through to a set of fluentd pods in a project called squid-showback, they are then forwarded on to the clusters Aggregated Logging and can be viewed in the Kibana dashboard in the openshift-logging project.

+Set a filter of kubernetes_namespace_name: "squid-showback" to filter only for the logs from the pods receiving the proxy logs and show only the message.
+You can then query the message field for the particular IP/endpoint you're looking for.

 ## Next steps